Stan125/jekyll-doc-project/_docs/Sites/workshops_and_workflows.md

 #### Foundational Statistics

-* **Research Essentials**: Gives an 8-step generic workflow from study inception to publication that can be applied to any statistical analysis, no matter the analysis method, discipline, or software used.
+* **Research Essentials**: Gives an 8-step generic research workflow from study inception to publication that can be applied to any statistical analysis, no matter the analysis method, discipline, or software used.
 By teaching you to classify your data into appropriate data types and to use appropriate visualisations to explore your data, this workshop empowers you to choose the appropriate analysis method and gives examples of common inferential analyses.
   * [Research Essentials: Analysing your Data v4.3](assets/files/Research%20Essentials%20v4.3%2022-11-15%20HANDOUT.pdf)
   * [Statistical Analysis Roadmap for SPSS](assets/files/Statistical%20analysis%20roadmap%20for%20SPSS.pdf)

 * **Experimental Design**: Focuses on Step 2 of the 8-step generic research workflow and covers the key aspects of experimental design that you may need to apply in your research.
-Topics include sampling, validity, randomisation, bias, blocking and replication.
+Topics include sampling, validity, randomisation, bias, blocking, and replication.
 The workshop provides the opportunity to discuss your own research questions and associated experimental design.
   * [Experimental Design v1.23](assets/files/Experimental%20Design%20v%201.23.pdf)

 * **Power and Sample Size**: These calculations will help you to determine the number of necessary subjects to include in your study, for completion of ethics and grant requirements, ensuring that you have thoroughly thought about your study design.